NSLS-II/ipchange/README.rst

 license
 -------

-This software is licensed under a _3-clause BSD license_.
+This software is licensed under a __3-clause BSD license__.

-See (LICENSE.md) for details
+See LICENSE.md_ for details.

+.. _LICENSE.md : LICENSE.md